-- Obtaining an understanding of the value-inuse models, and critically evaluating management's methodologies and their key assumptions. - Assessing management's allocation of Goodwill, and assets and liabilities, including corporate assets to the CGU's. - Evaluating the inputs used in the value-inuse calculations, including growth rates, discount rates and underlying cash flows applied by management.
-Specific consideration was made as to the COVID-19 environment and the impact on forecast results. - Involving our internal specialists to assess the discount rates and terminal growth rates against comparable market information. - Obtaining information relating to the disposal of the GeoGAS CGU, confirming treatment as a discontinued operation.
-We further obtained sale agreements to confirm the recoverable amount and the impairment of the Goodwill to this recoverable amount. - Assessing the disclosures related to the Goodwill and impairment assessment by comparing these disclosures to our understanding of the matter and the applicable accounting standards.
+- Obtaining an understanding of the value-inuse models, and critically evaluating management's methodologies and their key assumptions. - Assessing management's allocation of Goodwill, and assets and liabilities, including corporate assets to the CGU's. - Evaluating the inputs used in the value-in-use calculations, including growth rates, discount rates and underlying cash flows applied by management.
+Specific consideration was made as to the COVID-19 environment and the impact on forecast results. - Involving our internal specialists to assess the discount rates and terminal growth rates against comparable market information. - Assessing the disclosures related to the Goodwill and impairment assessment by comparing these disclosures to our understanding of the matter and the applicable accounting standards.